 Follow others not to boost your numbers but to show your support and increase the number of your online friends!

-- This Foolproof Pinterest strategy works if you put in dedicated effort
+- This Bulletproof Pinterest strategy works if you put in a dedicated effort

 - Research the most popular Pinterest graphics and create 2-3 options for yourself based on the most common principles;